 Arthritis in cats refers to the general condition of joint inflammation; there are several types of arthritis, but osteoarthritis is the most common (and the one mentioned here), especially among senior cats.
 One study found 90 percent of felines over age 12 had evidence of a degenerative joint disease on their x-rays.
-As your cat ages, experts recommend increasing your vet visits to twice a year to maintain your pet’s health and detect chronic diseases – like arthritis – early.
+After your cat reaches age 10, experts recommend increasing your veterinary visits to twice a year to maintain your pet’s health and detect chronic diseases – like arthritis – early.
 Learn how to prevent this debilitating disease and recognize the warning signs of arthritis in cats.

 Causes of Arthritis in Cats

 Osteoarthritis, a type of degenerative joint disease (DJD), occurs when the soft, spongy cartilage surrounding the joints begins to deteriorate.
 The primary cause is old age – 12 is the average age of diagnosis – but pet obesity also contributes to development.
 According to Banfield Pet Hospital, 73 percent of cat owners are not aware of the link between feline obesity and arthritis.
 Both obesity and arthritis in cats are on the rise, with arthritis cases increasing 67 percent from 2006 to 2011, according to Banfield’s 2011 State of Pet Health report.

 Cat Arthritis Symptoms